KrzysztofKarol/game-of-life/README.md

 - Allow to paste a board
 - Allow to draw a board
 - Drag and drop predefined shapes
+- Allow to change rules during the game

 ## Changes (Developer satisfaction perspective):